Frequently Asked Questions

 Who is eligible to apply to the internship program?

-Juniors or Seniors from all majors with a GPA of 3.0 or above.
+Students who have completed their sophomore year with a GPA of 3.0 or above.

 How do interested students apply?

 Send a completed application including all required items and documents.
 Keep a duplicate copy.

 The deadline for the Summer 2018 program is March 1, 2018.

 What is the cost of the internship program?

 The total program costs are $3000 including tuition, a program fee, and housing.
 All apartments include a kitchen.
 Meal expenses are not included in the program cost.